Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-bar/mitigation.md

-Knowing that the problem is very simple, the modifier *onlyMember()* doesn't actually checking for the *msg.sender* is a member or not, but it just make the *msg.sender* a member!
+Knowing that the problem is very simple, the modifier *onlyMember()* doesn't actually checking for the *msg.sender* is a member or not, but it just make the *msg.sender* a member this is an example of how logic error could leads to incorrect access control in a smart contract!
 To fix this issue we can just modify the modifier to become like this &nbsp;
 &nbsp;
 ```solidity
 pragma solidity ^0.8.25;